Floorp-Projects/Floorp/browser/docs/DirectoryLinksProvider.rst

 =============================================

 Directory links are enhancements to the new tab experience that combine content Firefox already knows about from user browsing with external content.
-There are 3 kinds of links:
+There is 1 kind of links:

 - directory links fill in additional tiles on the new tab page if there would have been empty tiles because the user has a clean profile or cleared history
-- suggested links are shown if certain triggering criteria matches the user's browsing behavior, i.e., if the user has a top site that matches one of several possible sites.
-E.g., only show a sports suggestion if the user has a sport site as a top site
-- enhanced links replace a matching user's visible history tile from the same site but only the visual aspects: title, image, and rollover image

 To power the above features, DirectoryLinksProvider module downloads, at most once per 24 hours, the directory source links as JSON with enough data for Firefox to determine what should be shown or not.
-This module also handles reporting back data about the tiles via asynchronous pings that don't return data from the server.

-For the directory source and ping endpoints, the default preference values point to Mozilla key-pinned servers with encryption.
+For the directory source endpoint, the default preference values point to Mozilla key-pinned servers with encryption.
 No cookies are set by the servers and Firefox enforces this by making anonymous requests.

 - default directory source endpoint: https://tiles.services.mozilla.com/v3/links/fetch/%LOCALE%/%CHANNEL%
-- default directory ping endpoint: https://tiles.services.mozilla.com/v3/links/

 Preferences
 ===========

-There are two main preferences that control downloading links and reporting metrics.
+There is one main preference that controls downloading links.

 ``browser.newtabpage.directory.source``
 ---------------------------------------